qcode-software/qcode-tcl/doc/procs/conn_url.md

 Usage
 -----
-`qc::conn_url `
+`qc::conn_url ?-decoded?`

 Description
 -----------
-Try to construct the full url of this request.
+Try to construct the full url of this request (uses the encoded version of the path unless the -decoded flag is present).

 ----------------------------------
 *[Qcode Software Limited] [qcode]*